bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 confuration.
 To ease development this particular design provides both an LED and a connection for an external device.

-+12v power is provided as a common anode source.
+Vdrive power is provided as a common anode source.
 The MOSFET connects to ground when turned on by the micro-processor.
 A resistor is provided on the gate of each MOSFET to manage inrush current.
 In most mobile decoders the resistor and diode combination for an indicator light would be omitted.